Secure Remote Access for Synology NAS: A Complete Zero-Trust Guide

 Remote DSM and File Station Through Encrypted Tunnels

 Remote DSM access becomes instant once identity is verified.
+Also see our LAN remote access configuration guide for Synology.
 No firewall changes required.
 Users enjoy:

 Direct access to the DSM web UI